DeGraciaMathieu/php-git-insights-analyzer/README.md

 Package uses git commands to retrieve files history, which is relatively time-consuming, so it was more efficient to create a database before carrying out the analyses.

-> database is stored in the file storage/analyse.json
+> For information, database is stored in the storage/analyse.json

 Then analyse the data using the following command :